 Most helicopter ski operations offer 3-7 day trips for $4,000-$12,000, including accommodations, meals, fat skis, and 10,000 to 15,000 vertical of skiing per day.
 Cat skiing is far less expensive.

 I only recommend heli-skiing to expert skiers and snowboarders in strong physical shape who are able to “survive” all types of conditions and terrain, not just steep and deep.
 This is wilderness skiing in an uncontrolled environment.
 If you are not certain, then you should not sign up.

-Heli ski brochures clearly state there is no guarantee of weather or snow conditions.
-In other words, you may not have that blue bird powder day pictured in the promotional material.
+Heli ski brochures clearly state in writing there is no guarantee of weather or snow conditions.
+In other words, do not count on that blue bird, above tree line powder day pictured in the same promotional material.
 Clouds and snowfall often limit heli trips to below tree line skiing on gladed runs.
-Conditions range from “dry powder to spring crud and wind crust challenges.”
+Conditions range from “dry powder, to spring crud and wind crust challenges.”
 This is high alpine skiing expect ANY conditions, except groomers that is!

 We were supremely rewarded on our heli ski day with billowing powder off the magnificent Rocky Mountain summits in glorious sunshine.
 It was a life-altering experience, no lift lines, no trail signs, just 35 feet of snow on the remote Farnham Glacier.

 Back at the heli plex for après ski, our newly bonded tribe raised glasses of Kokanee beer and toasted with “snow-eating” grins.
 We hadn’t won a million dollars but we had experienced a million dollar day.
 We not only survived, we had thrived in the Canadian Rockies.